open-rmf/rmf_ros2/README.md

 # Invoke the tests
 $ colcon test --packages-select rmf_mock_adapter_python --event-handlers console_direct+
 ```

 ## Gotchas

+### Pointer Indirection Gotchas

 - `clone_ptr` indirection does not seem to work correctly currently!
 Be **very careful**!
-- The only way to do pointer indirection is to do it via the objects that manage them.
+- The only way surefire way to do pointer indirection is to do it via the objects that manage them.
 Unfortunately there isn't much of a workaround given that most of the pointers point to abstract classes.
+- For most of the other pointers, you must make them using the various factory functions.
+Do not instantiate them directly since you will not be able to configure their internal members, even if those members are public.
+  - No explicit bound methods exist for them as they are meant to be pointers to implementations that might vary widely.

+### Missing Implementations

 - Unfortunately, since there is no way to instantiate VelocityConstraint pointers yet, you cannot pass them into `Node`s yet.
   - `VelocityConstraint::clone` is not bound.
 And overriding it in Python doesn't expose the underlying pointer.

-- For most of the other pointers, you must make them using the various factory functions.
-Do not instantiate them directly since you will not be able to configure their internal members, even if those members are public.
-  - No explicit bound methods exist for them as they are meant to be pointers to implementations that might vary widely.
+### Update Handles Cannot be Directly Instantiated (Segfault risk!)

+- The `RobotUpdateHandle` and `FleetUpdateHandle` classes must **only be instantiated via their factory methods**!
+  - `FleetUpdateHandle` should be instantiated via `TestScenario` (via `add_fleet`)
+  - `RobotUpdateHandle` should be instantiated via `FleetUpdateHandle` (via `add_robot`)
+  - Doing otherwise will cause their members to contain null values which will **lead to segmentation faults**!!!

+### Different Kinds of Waypoints

+- The `graph` and `plan` submodules have their own internal `Waypoint` classes with different, but related interfaces!

+### Memory Leak

+- The destructor for `TestScenario` will be disabled soon to avoid a segfault on object deallocation.
+When that happens, be **very wary** of repeatedly creating or re-instantiating multiple `Scenario` objects since their memory will not be cleared as long as the program does not exit.
+  - This also means that you should preferably not be continuously and needlessly adding fleets and robots over and over repeatedly, since Scenarios will not get deallocated.